Badr-0b/ATHR/README.md

 upon the recognition of a human hand appearing on screen, the left alt + tab key combo is stimulated simultaneously ONCE thus as a result switching from whatever program i have active currently on screen and opening a different tab altogether

-useful for when pretending to study but parents walk in and you cant read the alt tab key's on time.
+useful for when pretending to study but parents walk in and you cant reach the alt tab key's on time.

 anyways, heres the flowchart i made using plantUML for this code.